University of Gloucestershire

 The implementation of WMS at University of Gloucestershire provided a great opportunity to build learning analytics capabilities into a library management system from the ground up.
 The project has analyzed user transactions involving both print and electronic resources datasets from WMS’s circulation data and EZproxy’s detailed usage logs.

 Integrating the data feed with the university’s student record system opens further insights.
-“With the user ID, we can now link to the student’s course and department,” said Lee Baylis, Senior Analytics Innovator, Jisc.
+Although the university focuses on general student engagement without the need for title-level data, Lee Baylis, Senior Analytics Innovator at Jisc, sees the potential for this data more broadly.
+“With the user ID, we can now link to the student’s course and department,” Lee said.
 “So, we can see how many students in a certain course accessed ScienceDirect, for example.
 The student record data that we hold is quite comprehensive, so we can even start to compare library resource usage across demographic groups.”

-The project is now at a point where other sources of library data can be considered, including gated entries and reading lists.
+Libraries could include other sources of library data into learning analytics, including gated entries and reading lists.
 By using the data provided by WMS and EZproxy, it is possible to map student behavior to reading lists and to identify which items the student has borrowed.
 “Alternatively, we can identify items that they didn’t borrow, which academics can use to refine their reading lists,” said Lee.
 “We can also start to map the transition from prescribed reading to self-directed learning.”

 Ultimately, with a more granular picture of student engagement than qualitative student feedback can provide, the university will be in a stronger position to apply the right support and interventions to each student.
-This will give the library an increased profile in terms of its impact on student success.
+This gives the library an increased profile in terms of its impact on student success.

 James and Lee are working to increase the profile of libraries in the emerging area of learning analytics.
 “It’s not universally accepted that all library usage data should be involved in learning analytics,” said Lee.
 “But we see library attendance and resource usage as fundamental indicators of student engagement.”
 By working closely with OCLC and Jisc, the University of Gloucestershire has taken a leading role in evaluating WMS and EZproxy data and contributing to Jisc’s national hub for the benefit of all UK libraries.